Upgrade To a New Release

 Test Your Upgrade

 Once your node is up and running, you can test it by running a ping.
-If you are testing the upgrade of your participant node, then you might want to connect to the test domain
+If you are testing the upgrade of your participant node, then you might want to connect to the test sync domain

 @ testdomain.start()